nickyreinert/quote_master/README.md

-quote_master
+Quote Master
 ============

-Quote Master - A WordPress Plugin
+A WordPress Plugin